ckine/irss-welcome/README.md

-This is a minimal example of a book based on R Markdown and **bookdown** (https://github.com/rstudio/bookdown).
-Please see the page "Get Started" at https://bookdown.org/home/about/ for how to compile this example.
+This is a welcome document for all new members to the IRSS lab.
+If you have any questions or comments please talk to Nicholas.